A parking garage collapses in New York City, killing 1 - ExBulletin

 Vlashnik was worried at first for all their lives.
 One of his first ideas was for the World Trade Center, which loomed over the neighborhood.

-“We freaked out.
-“Looking at the history of this place, it’s a little scary,” he said.
+“We panicked,” he said.
+“Given the history of this place, it’s a little scary.”

-The Associated Press’ Jennifer Peltz, Bobby Kaina Kalvan, Michael R. Cisak and Dipti Hajela contributed to this writing.

 |